Top tips for your ridges and hips

 You can choose to secure the end of your ridges and hips with a block end.

-A block end provides a vertical cap to the end ridge tiles.
+A 'block end' or 'stop end' provides a vertical cap to the end ridge tiles.
 It closes off the ridge to prevent birds entering the ridge.
 However, you might prefer the traditional look of dentil slips.
 These narrow widths of plain tile thin out mortar bedding, and are suitable where profiled tiles have a deep corrugation.

 Ridge and hips installation